What’s Causing Muscle Knots in Your Back?

 You can also think about prevention methods.
 Adopting better posture and reducing stress will reduce your chance of getting muscle knots.
 You can also get a new desk chair or other ergonomic equipment for your workplace.

 Schedule an Appointment to Treat Muscle Knots in Your Back

 While you may be able to relieve the pain of a muscle knot temporarily, you might need professional assistance to treat the problem long-term.
-Contact Spine Institute of North America to set up an appointment.
+Contact Spine INA to set up an appointment.